AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/configure-workfront-for-slack.md

 product-area: workfront-integrations;setup
 navigation-topic: workfront-for-slack
 title: Configure Adobe Workfront for Slack
-description: Integrating Adobe Workfront with Slack allows you to do the following:
+description: Integrating Adobe Workfront with Slack allows you to do the following - EDIT ME.
 ---

 # Configure Adobe Workfront for Slack